deepthimhegde/data-512-project/Plan.md

 The dataset does not contain personally identifiable data such as names or Twitter handle.
 The tweet itself is a part of the dataset, but even if one could possibly trace the tweets back to the individual, I assume there should be no issues since the tweets are publicly available for anyone on the web to see.

 ## Methodology
-I intend to take a thick-data approach to questions around what caused people to form certain opinions and sentiments about the self-driving technology.
+I intend to take a thick-data approach to answer questions around what caused people to form certain opinions and sentiments about the self-driving technology.
+This will help answer my initial suspicions about whether the Twitter responses were guided by the 2 events that happened around the same time - Google's self-driving test announcement and news about car accidents in California.
+I also want to conduct some quantitative analysis of the tweets.
+#### Data processing
+As a first step, I plan on doing some exploratory analysis and generating plots to gain a good understanding of the dataset.
+For preparing the data for my analyses, I plan on using python's [NLTK Library](https://www.nltk.org/) for removing stopwords, [stemming](http://www.nltk.org/api/nltk.stem.html?highlight=lemmatizer) and obtaining [ngrams](https://www.nltk.org/api/nltk.html#nltk.util.ngrams).
+#### Deliverables
+- Visualizations of the data distribution and the most popular positive and negative words
+- A semi-ethnographic report of people's sentiment regarding self-driving cars
+- Topic-modelling to see what issues people are addressing within the broad umbrella of self-driving (Nice-to-have).

 ## Data Licensing
 The permissions are clearly mentioned at the top of the [dataset page](https://www.figure-eight.com/data-for-everyone/).